Setting Up Your Environment

 • Quarto installed and working

-• A working build pipeline that renders into docs/
+• a working build pipeline that renders into docs/

 Required software